A setting for solo soprano voice, narrator, actors and instrumental ensemble of the poem by Francis Brett Young

 There is a thriving Francis Brett Young Society, whose President, Michael Hall, wanted to find a composer to set this beautiful poem by Brett Young to music.

-Our neighbour, Pat Dunn, who lives across the road from us, recommended that the Brett Young Society should ask Andrew to compose the music.
+Our neighbour, Pat Dunn, who lived across the road from us, recommended that the Brett Young Society should ask Andrew to compose the music.

 Since I have put together a number of libretti with Andrew and produced his opera, Andrew asked for my input in this project too.
 We had a meeting with Michael Hall and Pat, where we decided that we needed a narrator and a singer to tell the story and actors to mime/act it, plus a small orchestra.

 There was the possibility of the 2015 Hagley Music Festival for the world premiere: I had a slot in the Festival for my Hagley Community Orchestra.
-Players from the Community Orchestra were to be joined by members of Anna's Central England Camerata.
+Players from the Community Orchestra were to be joined by members of our daughter Anna's professional Central England Camerata.

-We asked our superb actor-neighbour, Haydn Thomas, to be the narrator, and the other verses were to be sung by our daughter, Paula.
+We asked our superb actor-neighbour, Haydn Thomas, to be the narrator of half of the stanzas, and the other verses were to be sung, by our daughter Paula.

 The orchestra was to create the moods, depict the action and accompany Paula's singing.

 I went through the poem and marked out the different sections for Andrew.
-From the first bar Andrew was inspired.
+From the first bar he was inspired.

 Andrew said he wanted me to conduct the work, because I knew it so well (not an easy undertaking because of all the time changes in the music).
 I also designed the action.